-At Sussex we are committed to producing teachers who understand and respect diversity and who have as their goal the development and promotion of inclusive practice in their classrooms.
+At Sussex we are committed to producing teachers who understand and respect diversity and who promote inclusive practice in their classrooms.
 As a key area of our ITE Curriculum Intent, the theme of Inclusion and Diversity permeates all ITE undergraduate and postgraduate training programmes.
-We expect our trainees to have a commitment to meeting the needs of all pupils through their phase/subject curricula with a focus on identifying barriers to learning, adapting teaching to meet the needs of all pupils and working closely with expert colleagues for guidance and support from the university and in school.
-As such, trainees are expected to develop an awareness of the particular features associated with pupils' social backgrounds and heritage, their sexuality and gender and their physical, emotional and intellectual abilities in accordance with the Equalities Act, 2010.
-There is also a focus on calling out discriminatory language that trainees might encounter in the classroom or around school.
+We expect our trainees to have a commitment to meeting the needs of all pupils through their phase/subject curricula with a focus on identifying barriers to learning, adapting teaching to meet the needs of all pupils, considering representation through the school curriculum, and working closely with expert colleagues for guidance and support from the university and in school.
+As such, trainees are expected to develop an awareness of the features associated with pupils' social backgrounds and cultural and linguistic heritage, their sexuality and gender and their physical, emotional, and intellectual abilities in accordance with the Equalities Act, 2010.
+Trainees are taught appropriate processes and protocols to address discriminatory language encountered in the classroom or around school.
+Trainees know how to raise concerns with an appropriate expert colleague and have the appropriate tools to challenge discriminatory behaviours in line with school policy.